sergiocollado/sergiocollado.github.io/README.md

 # sergiocollado.github.io

-this is the web site - Sergio González Collado
+This is the web site - Sergio González Collado

 the web address is: http://sergiocollado.github.io